-Arno, the artist who painted the watercolour reproduced in this print, is a complete mystery.
-There is absolutely NO information about him on the internet, and nobody seems to know who he is, if he is still alive...
+Arno, the artist who painted the watercolour reproduced in this offset lithograph, is a complete mystery.
+There is absolutely NO information about him on the internet, and nobody seems to know who he is, or if he is still alive...

 Paris has always been full of wonderful painters who capture beautiful scenes of the fine city.
 You can see them in Montmartre, of course, at the Place du Tertre, but also near the Eiffel Tower, Place des Vosges, near bridges, in parks...

 Here is a very pretty watercolour print by the mysterious Arno, representing a street in Montmartre.
 It shows one of the narrow streets behind the Sacré Coeur, and some people walking.

 The photograph must have been taken early in the morning, as shops are closed and the street is empty.

 The print is estimated 1960s.

 It is placed in a frame, that has been painted in white as they sometimes used to do in the 1960s, with a glass protection.
 I do not know where the print was framed, as there is no label at the back of it.
 The original thread to hang the print is still there.

 The white part of the frame shows a few signs of age (a bit dirty), and the back of the frame shows numerous signs of age (traces and spots.